NHS-NGS/JellyPy/docs/tierup.md

     username = your_username
     password = your_password
     ```

+    Please note: jellypy-tierup authenticates users using their LDAP credentials and is not yet compatible with the GeL active directory authentication.

 1. Run tierup
     For example, interpretation request 1234 version 2 could be analysed with: